learn-co-curriculum/react-hooks-react-router-code-along/README.md

   the HTML document (using the `<Link>` or `<NavLink>` components)

 In the coming lessons, we'll explore more of the advanced functionality provided by React Router.
-You are also strongly encouraged to look at the [React Router docs][react router docs], and in particular at the examples section, to get more ideas on how to use React Router to build common features in your own applications.
+If you have the time, you should definitely look at the [React Router docs][react router docs] - especially the examples - to dive deeper into React Router's many features and get a better sense of how to use it in an application.

 ## Resources